BeatrizTercero/repoSvnAnt/site/README.txt

 In this part of the svn tree is maintained the website published at http://ant.apache.org

-The website is composed of three part:
+The website is composed of four part:
  * the Ant main site published at http://ant.apache.org
  * the Ivy site published at http://ant.apache.org/ivy
  * the IvyDE site published at http://ant.apache.org/ivy/ivyde
+ * the EasyAnt site published at http://ant.apache.org/easyant/

 Each website part has a 'sources' folder which contain the sources used to generate the final html files.
 The generated files are placed into the 'production' folder.